-Best Automatic Photo Book Apps in 2026: Chatbooks vs LifeCache vs Journi (Honest Comparison)
+Best Automatic Photo Book Apps in 2026 (Tested): Chatbooks vs Mixbook vs LifeCache vs Journi

 I’ve tested every automatic photo book app I could find.
 Not a quick sign-up-and-skim — I actually uploaded photos, generated books, and in some cases ordered prints.